Devolutions/doc/docs/en/hub/launcher/configuration-settings/source-selection.md

 ---
+eleventyComputed:
-title: Devolutions Hub Source Selection
+  title: '{{ en.DHUB }} Source Selection'
   order: 10
 ---
 When you finish the installation of {{ en.DLAUNCHER }}, you are prompted to choose a web source between {{ en.DHUB }} and {{ en.DVLS }}.